gabada/Sprint-Challenge-Redux-Smurfs/README.md

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a piece of middleware which allows our flow to be asynchronous so our action-creators can make API calls.
+API calls being asynchronous is important because if they were synchronous our apps would be "frozen" while waiting for API’s to respond to our requests.
+Making them asynchronous allows us to load different pages or show loading messages while we wait for the API responses.

 ## Project Set Up